Incoming Viacom CEO plans investor campaign as shakeup looms

 "I would prefer somebody with a fresh perspective who has a stronger background in entertainment and media," said Ben Strubel, a principal with Lancaster, Pennsylvania-based wealth manager Strubel Investment Management, which owns non-voting shares of Viacom.

 Viacom has taken steps to improve its programming and Dooley hopes to better convey those steps as well as what the company is doing to provide advertisers with better data on its viewers, the sources said.
-Dooley, who was an architect of Viacom's strategy around data, plans to work with the company's board to assess Viacom's turnaround strategy, according to the memo.
+Dooley, who was an architect of Viacom's strategy around data, plans to work with the company's board to assess Viacom's turnaround strategy, one of the sources said.

 Viacom has been struggling to turn around its declining ratings as more of its viewers cancel cable to get content online.
 Domestic ad revenue sank 4 percent in the third quarter and Viacom's stock is down 50 percent over the past two years.